Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-In this letter, we report the direct measurement of the temperature of $^{113}$Cd$^{+}$ sympathetically cooled by $^{24}$Mg$^{+}$. {{These can be used in}} a highly accurate microwave atomic clock.
-To our knowledge, this {{was}} the first direct measurement of the temperature of {{outer-shell}} SC ion crystal sympathetically cooled to sub-kelvin levels {{with as many as}} $3.3 \times 10^{5}$ ions and a large mass ratio (4.71) in a Paul trap.
-Compared to laser-cooled ion clouds, the SODFS {{was}} reduced by two orders of magnitude.\cite{Miao2015} {{Moreover,}} the Dick effect {{was}} also reduced owing to a shorter dead time, since no additional cooling step is needed.
-Hence, this may offer a new possibility for building high-performance microwave atomic clocks based on SC ions.
-This result can also be treated as an upper limit for the translational temperature of the outer-shell SC ions {{when refining}} MD simulation models.
+In this letter, we report the {direct temperature measurement} of $^{113}$Cd$^{+}$ sympathetically cooled by $^{24}$Mg$^{+}$. {{This can be used in}} a highly accurate microwave atomic clock. {The temperature of the outer shell of a sympathetically cooled ion crystal was directly measured to be on the sub-kelvin scale with as many as $3.3 \times 10^{5}$ ions and a large mass ratio in a Paul trap.
+The SODFS {{was}} reduced to two orders of magnitude lower than that of laser-cooled ion clouds.\cite{Miao2015}} {{Moreover,}} the Dick effect {{was}} also reduced owing to a shorter dead time, {because} no additional cooling {was} needed.
+Hence, {this makes it possible to} build high-performance microwave atomic clocks based on SC ions.
+This result can also be treated as an upper limit for the translational temperature of outer-shell SC ions {{when refining}} MD simulation models.

-The experimental setup {{is an enhanced version of those described in}} previous reports.\cite{Biesheuvel2016,zhang2015a,hornekaer2000} {{We used}} a linear quadrupole Paul trap made of oxygen-free copper. {{It has}} four parallel cylindrical electrodes with a radius of $r_{e}=7.1$~mm.
-Each electrode is divided into three segments, {{of lengths}} 20, 40, and 20~mm, respectively.
-The minimum distance from the trap center axis to the surface of the electrodes is $r_{0}=6.2$~mm.
-The ratio of $r_{e}$ and $r_{0}$ is close to the optimized value for an ideal quadrupole field.\cite{denison1971} A radio frequency (RF) voltage $V_{\mathrm{RF}}$ {{was}} applied to one pair of diagonal electrodes, and the other pair {{was}} grounded.
-The driving frequency {{was}} $\Omega / 2 \pi=2$~MHz.
-A static voltage $U_{\mathrm{End}}$ was added to the Endcap electrodes, which can be adjusted between 0 and 120~V to manipulate the shapes of the Coulomb crystals.
+The experimental setup {was} an enhanced version of {that} described in previous reports.\cite{Miao2015,Zhang2015} {{We used}} a linear quadrupole Paul trap made of oxygen-free copper. {{It had}} four parallel cylindrical electrodes {each} with a radius of $r_{e}=7.1$~mm.
+Each electrode {was} divided into three segments, {{of lengths}} 20, 40, and 20~mm.
+The minimum distance from the trap center axis to the {surfaces} of the electrodes {was} $r_{0}=6.2$~mm.
+The ratio of $r_{e}$ {to} $r_{0}$ {was} close to the optimized value for an ideal quadrupole field.\cite{denison1971} A radio frequency (RF) voltage $V_{\mathrm{RF}}$ {{was}} applied to one pair of diagonal electrodes, and the other pair {{was}} grounded.
+The driving frequency {{was}} {$\Omega = 2 \pi \times 2.02$~MHz}.
+A static voltage $U_{\mathrm{End}}$ was added to the end-cap electrodes, which {could} be adjusted between 0 and 120~V to manipulate the shapes of the Coulomb crystals.
 The trapping parameters \cite{paul1990} of the well-known Mathieu equation {{are}} $q_{r}^{\mathrm{Mg}}=0.03$ and $q_{r}^{\mathrm {Cd}}=0.15$, and the trap depths are $d^\mathrm{Mg}=2.11 $~eV and $d^\mathrm{Cd}=0.45 $~eV.